Q: What is your address?

 Q: What steps do I take to file an Assumed Name Registration Form (DBA)?

-A: All Assumed Name Registration forms are available at Business Link North Carolina.
-Once you have completed the form and appeared before a Notary Public to sign; you may bring the form to our office to be recorded.
+A: All Assumed Name Registration forms are available at the North Carolina Secretary of State.
+Once you have completed the form you may bring the form to our office to be recorded.
 The fee for recording is $26.00.

-Q: How do I obtain initial appointment or reappointment forms for my Notary Public?
+Q: How do I obtain an initial appointment or reappointment forms for my Notary Public?

 Q: Do I need an appointment to take my notary oath?
 What should I bring with me?

 A: No appointment is necessary.
 Come in any time between 8:00 a.m. and 5:00 p.m.
 Bring your notice from the Secretary of State’s Office.
-The fee is $10.00, payable by cash or check.
+The fee is $10.00, payable by cash, check, or credit card.

 Q: Can I obtain a copy of a birth certificate from your office?